 We possess state-of-the-art digital radiology equipment, this enables us to offer fast and reliable X-rays on site, ensuring accurate information about many health conditions such as bone and joint problems, as well as heart and other internal diseases.

 We also offer specialised digital dental X-ray.
 Being able to offer this technology dramatically improves the quality of dentistry we deliver, especially so for cats.

 We frequently utilise ultrasound for the investigation of abdominal problems, cancer staging and pregnancy diagnosis.
-Ultrasound is a safe and noninvasive way for us to learn what is making your pet feel unwell.
+Ultrasound is a safe, non-invasive and informative way for us to learn what is making your pet feel unwell.

 We offer industry-leading veterinary ultrasound equipment and a number of our veterinarians have completed extensive postgraduate training in ultrasound, meaning we can offer a convenient and reliable diagnostic service without the need to wait.